 Money Saving Tip

-When using a credit or debit card you may be asked if you would like to charge in Euros or in dollars.
-Though it is impulse to have the charge in dollars, be sure to say, “Charge in Euros” to get the best exchange rate.
+When using a credit or debit card you may be asked if you would like to charge in your local currency.
+This is called Dynamic Currency Conversion.
+Though it is impulse to have the charge in dollars, be sure to pay in local currency – Euros in the Republic of Ireland and Punds in Northern Ireland – to receive the best conversion rate.